Can I Remove the Doors Between My House and Conservatory?

 To understand the requirements for removing doors, it helps to know why they’re typically installed.
 When conservatories are built, they often benefit from an exemption in the Building Regulations.
 This exemption allows them to be constructed without meeting the same stringent energy efficiency requirements as the main house, but only if they remain thermally separated from the living space.

 The separation is achieved through external-quality doors or windows between the conservatory and the house.
 These act as a thermal barrier, preventing heat from the main house escaping into the less efficient conservatory space.
-Without this separation, the conservatory would need to meet the same insulation and heating standards as a conventional extension, which would significantly increase construction costs.

 The Building Regulations Exemption

 According to the Planning Portal, conservatories are exempt from Building Regulations if they meet specific criteria, including being separated from the main house by external-quality doors or windows.
-This exemption exists because conservatories traditionally had poor thermal performance compared to solid construction.

 However, modern glass technology has changed this equation dramatically.
 High-performance glazing can now achieve thermal efficiency comparable to solid walls, making the separation less necessary.